Dit vak wordt in het Engels aangeboden. Omschrijvingen kunnen daardoor mogelijk alleen in het Engels worden weergegeven.

 your team assignment is evaluated with a high grade depends upon your

-own effort and that of your other teammates.
+own effort and that of your other team members.
 Or, whether you win the

-item in an auction depends upon your own bid and the others’ bids.
+item in an auction depends upon your own bid strategy and that of

 Predicting what others will do, how they predict what you will do, etc.